HOMECOMING EVENTS

 Decorations often had themes depicting the opposing team of the Homecoming game losing.
 For example, in 1953, the Missouri “Tiger” was displayed with titles such as “Tame the Tigers” and “These Little Kittens won’t need Mittens”- a nursery rhyme themed backdrop.
 The water tower, sidewalks and walls were often painted with signs such as "Beat Oklahoma" or "Beat Iowa".

-circa 1923 welcome sign1923 Homecoming welcome sign for alumni when we played the University of Nebraska.
+1923 Homecoming welcome sign for alumni when we played the University of Nebraska.

 LAWN DISPLAYS